Malye Korely Museum-Reserve

 About museum

 The Malye Korely Museum of Wooden Architecture and Folk Art is one of the largest open-air museums in Russia.
 It was established in 1964 and opened to visitors in 1973.
-The museum's exhibition is a large-scale representation of Arkhangelsk Oblast with its four sectors: Kargopol-Onega, Dvina, Pinega and Mezen.
-Here you can see more than a hundred monuments of northern wooden architecture spanning five centuries, including a 16th-century wooden tent-roof bell tower, a contemporary of Arkhangelsk, and one of Russia's oldest belfries.
-In addition, the site features natural landscapes — cedar and birch groves, upland fields, the Korelka River, ponds and hop gardens.
-The museum also organizes an annual cycle of folk festivals, and its collection totals more than 27,000 items.
-On display are elements of folk costume, icons, bells, traditional work boats and a large collection of windmills.
+The museum's exhibition is a large-scale depiction of the Arkhangelsk Region with its four sectors: Kargopol-Onega, Dvina, Pinega and Mezen.
+Here you can see more than a hundred monuments of northern wooden architecture spanning five centuries, including a 16th-century wooden tent-like bell tower — a contemporary of Arkhangelsk — and one of the oldest tower belfries in Russia.
+In addition, you can see natural landscapes — cedar and birch groves, high riverbanks, the Korelka River, ponds and hop gardens.
+The museum also organizes an annual cycle of folk festivals, and its collection holdings total more than 27,000 items.
+Here you can see elements of folk costume, icons, bells, traditional fishing vessels and a large collection of windmills.